PennyLeScroche/PennyLeScroche.github.io/notes.md

 a group of friends revisit the place they used to play as children and imagine how their fantasy world changed as the children after them discovered this place.

 a timeline building game.

+### Competitive Dice Drafting Game

+Played with multiple polyhedral sets.
+Each player gets a board that determines what they can do based on the size and color dice that they have.
+X Actions per turn, where X increases up to a maximum number.
+(4 seems reasonable?).
+Board has RPG Elements? unlocking abilities with more dice?